 Compact objects in Python

-Python is an object language.
-This is nice and cozy until you are out of memory holding 10 million objects at once.
-Let’s talk about how to reduce appetite.
+Working with objects in Python is all nice and cozy until you run out of memory holding 10 million instances.
+Let's discuss how to reduce memory usage.

 Tuples